kubernetes-sigs/kubespray/docs/openstack.md

 - [VexxHost](https://vexxhost.com/)
 - [Zetta](https://www.zetta.io/)

-## The in-tree cloud provider

-To deploy Kubespray on [OpenStack](https://www.openstack.org/) uncomment the `cloud_provider` option in `group_vars/all/all.yml` and set it to `openstack`.

-After that make sure to source in your OpenStack credentials like you would do when using `nova-client` or `neutron-client` by using `source path/to/your/openstack-rc` or `. path/to/your/openstack-rc`.

-For those who prefer to pass the OpenStack CA certificate as a string, one can base64 encode the cacert file and store it in the variable `openstack_cacert`.

-The next step is to make sure the hostnames in your `inventory` file are identical to your instance names in OpenStack.
-Otherwise [cinder](https://wiki.openstack.org/wiki/Cinder) won't work as expected.

-Unless you are using calico or kube-router you can now run the playbook.

-## The external cloud provider
+## The OpenStack cloud provider

-The in-tree cloud provider is deprecated and will be removed in a future version of Kubernetes.
-The target release for removing all remaining in-tree cloud providers is set to 1.21.

-The new cloud provider is configured to have Octavia by default in Kubespray.
+The cloud provider is configured to have Octavia by default in Kubespray.

-- Enable the new external cloud provider in `group_vars/all/all.yml`:
+- Enable the external OpenStack cloud provider in `group_vars/all/all.yml`:

   ```yaml
   cloud_provider: external